aaronwalsman/dirt/README.md

-# DIRT
+# Distributed Intelligent Replicator Toolkit (DIRT)

 ## Overview
-Dirt is a set of tools for building large dynamic gridworlds.
+DIRT is a set of tools for building large dynamic gridworlds.

 ## Setup